istio/istio.io/content/zh/faq/traffic-management/viewing-current-rules.md

 ---
-title: 如何查看当前配置在 Istio 中的路由规则？
+title: How can I view the current route rules I have configured with Istio?
 weight: 10
 ---

-可以使用命令 `kubectl get virtualservice -o yaml` 查看规则。
+Rules can be viewed using `kubectl get virtualservice -o yaml`